DreamtWorld/cmem-wasm/README.markdown

 Build
 -----

-`build.sh` runs the source code through the C language preprocessor, then compiles it with `wat2wasm` from the *wabt* software package.
+`build.sh` runs the source code through the C language preprocessor, then translates it with `wat2wasm` from the *wabt* software package.

 The result is an object file that can be linked using `wasm-ld`, as well as a WebAssembly module.